amavrin/adjust_test_service/README.md

 5. For checking, I used
    * simple self-deployed cluster
-   * "Docker desctop for MAC"
+   * "Docker desktop for MAC"

    As I have a MAC-based computer, I did not use "minicube", as suggested in the task.